 They are creating content that people want in their feed.

-That's the real game of any sort of content marketing, to create content that a user may even pay for.
+That's the real art of any sort of content marketing; create content that a user may even pay for.

 And like chess, the Instagram pieces are all there, for anyone to see.

 Thanks for reading!
 Checkout our content marketing services for business if you need any help with creating content for your business.
 See you next time!